 History of Cannabis in India and Central Asia

-As in China, Cannabis grew wild in India and Central Asia, but was perhaps one of the first cultivated crops.
-In the area of India, cannabis is called “Ganja” or “Bhang” (dried cannabis leaves, seeds and stems) which is mentioned in the Hindu sacred text Atharvaveda, written around 2000 BCE.
+As in China, Cannabis grew wild in India and Central Asia but was perhaps one of the first cultivated crops.
+In the area of India, cannabis is called “Ganja” or “Bhang” (dried cannabis leaves, seeds, and stems) which is mentioned in the Hindu sacred text Atharvaveda, written around 2000 BCE.
 Atharvaveda describes Bhang as one of the “five kingdoms of herbs… which release us from anxiety.”
 Used medicinally, in celebration, and ritually as an offering to Siva, Cannabis played an integral part in the lives of ancient Indians.
-In India, Bhang also refers to the name of a beverage containing Cannabis and other herbs that is still consumed today and is important in the culture and religion.
-Likewise, in current day Iran and surrounding areas, bhanga, which means Cannabis, was similarly historically revered.
-Turkey is perhaps the farthest west that evidence of ancient Cannabis has been found; archaeologists discovered fabric made of hemp fibers dating back to about 1000 BCE in an excavation of Gordion, a prehistoric city near present day Ankara.
+In India, Bhang also refers to the name of a beverage containing Cannabis and other herbs that are still consumed today and are important in the culture and religion.
+Likewise, in current-day Iran and surrounding areas, bhanga, which means Cannabis, was similarly historically revered.
+Turkey is perhaps the farthest west where evidence of ancient Cannabis has been found; archaeologists discovered fabric made of hemp fibers dating back to about 1000 BCE in an excavation of Gordion, a prehistoric city near present-day Ankara.

 History of Cannabis in Ancient Greece